CNN's going to injustice, not poverty, radicalizes youth.

 What did Obama say?

-See, when you make fun of conservatives, you get awards and they call you great and they call you indefensible and they call you I mean, not in they call you indispensable, but if you make fun of liberals, uh, they're gonna come for you and they're gonna single you out and they're gonna try to destroy you.
+See, when you make fun of conservatives, you get awards and they call you great and they call you indefensible and they call you, I mean, they call you indispensable.

-But you make fun of Republicans and conservatives, and you're heroic, and they give you all kinds of awards.
+But you make fun of Republicans and conservatives and you're heroic and they give you all kinds of awards.

-Did not Obama and did not Marie Harf say that we cannot kill our way out of this war, we cannot kill enough ISIS people to defeat them, that they need jobs, that they are engaged in acts of terror.
+Did not Obama and did not Marie Harf say that we cannot kill our way out of this war.

 And these are real acts.

-They're burning people, they're beheading people, all of this because they don't have jobs, right?
+All of this because they don't have jobs, right?

 That's what the regime is saying.

-Okay, well then doesn't it follow?
+Okay, well, then doesn't it follow?

 If acts of terror come about because of people being unemployed and they don't like being unemployed, they want jobs.